Contact Us

 The Evolving Security Landscape

-Advanced Secure Networking technologies and their integration into network architectures signify a transformative shift in the security landscape.
+Quantum Networking technologies and their integration into network architectures signify a transformative shift in the security landscape.
 Classical networks, while offering high data rates, are increasingly susceptible to attacks by quantum computers due to the vulnerabilities of current encryption methods to Shor’s algorithm and Grover’s algorithm.
-These vulnerabilities can be addressed by Advanced Secure Networks, which promise to meet high-security standards through information-theoretic security by leveraging entanglement for a strong security foundation resistant to both quantum and classical attack.
+These vulnerabilities can be addressed by entanglement-based Quantum Networks, which promise to meet high-security standards through information-theoretic security by leveraging entanglement for a strong security foundation resistant to both quantum and classical attack.

 The graphic below captures the evolution of the secure networking landscape.